Kate Middleton’s Tendency To Re-Wear Outfits Has Made Fans Love Her Even More

 As the Duchess of Cambridge and the wife of Prince William, many look at Kate Middleton as someone who has it all.
 She is beloved by people around the world and gets to enjoy the many perks of being a member of the royal family.
-One of the most notable perks is of course the beautiful clothing and accessories.
+One of the most notable perks is, of course, the beautiful clothing and accessories.
 Middleton is a fashion icon and many in the fashion industry are always looking to her to see what new trend she’ll pull off next.
 While being a duchess may allow her to have access to some of the finest designer brands in the world, Middleton doesn’t always go for the most expensive item on the market.
 In fact, sometimes she shops within her own closet, according to Celebrity Cheat Sheet.

 There are surely a multitude of designers tripping over themselves to offer Middleton a piece or two from their clothing line.
 Of course, if the duchess does wear your label to a public event, there is pretty much a guarantee that she’ll be photographed in it.
 This is a sure way to bring publicity and honor to a designer’s brand.
-In many cases, the gowns Middleton has worn to major celebrations such as Prince Harry and Meghan Markle’s wedding, have sold out within hours.
+In many cases, the gowns Middleton has worn to major celebrations such as Prince Harry and Meghan Markle’s wedding have sold out within hours.

 After telling a friend "Kate's hot!" upon meeting her, Prince William and Kate Middleton's love story was kept from public eye for a while.
 Then it become public, with a breakup and everything.
 But they found their way back together. https://t.co/eIVVAaWl0D pic.twitter.com/wDd55m3LLu